microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_TeamsTeam/readme.md

 # Description

-This resource used to create and update new MS Teams
+This resource is used to create and update MS Teams